belastingdienst/opr-paas/docs/user-guide/02_secrets.md

 Options are endless.
 Be creative...

-## defining sshSecrets
+## defining secrets

-Encrypted SSH Secrets can be specified in multiple places.
+Encrypted Secrets can be specified in multiple places.

-By defining the secret in the Paas spec directly (`Paas.spec.sshSecrets`) the secret will be created in all namespaces belonging to the paas.
+By defining the secret in the Paas spec directly (`Paas.spec.secrets`) the secret will be created in all namespaces belonging to the paas.

 !!! example

-    Setting an sshSecret for all namespaces
+    Setting an secret for all namespaces

     ```yaml
-    apiVersion: cpet.belastingdienst.nl/v1alpha1
+    apiVersion: cpet.belastingdienst.nl/v1alpha2
     kind: Paas
     metadata:
       name: tst-tst
     spec:
-      sshSecrets:
+      secrets:
         'ssh://git@my-git-host/my-git-repo.git': >-
           2wkeKe...g==
     ```